Variable-message sign: Technologies and types

 Early variable message signs included static signs with words that would illuminate (often using neon tubing) indicating the type of incident that occurred, or signs that used rotating prisms (trilons) to change the message being displayed.
 These were later replaced by dot matrix displays typically using eggcrate, fiber optic, or flip-disc technology, which were capable of displaying a much wider range of messages than earlier static variable message signs.
 Since the late 1990s, the most common technology used in new installations for variable message signs are LED displays.
 In recent years, some newer LED variable message signs have the ability to display colored text and graphics.

 Dot-matrix variable message signs are divided into three subgroups: character matrix, row matrix, and full matrix.
 In a character matrix VMS, each character is given its own matrix with equal horizontal spacing between them, typically with two or three rows of characters.
 In a full matrix VMS, the entire sign is a single large dot matrix display, allowing the display of different fonts and graphics.
 A row matrix VMS is a hybrid of the two types, divided into two or three rows like a character matrix display, except each row is a single long dot matrix display instead of being split per character horizontally.

 Overhead variable message signs are today available in three form factors: front access, rear access, and walk-in.
 In a front access variable message sign, maintenance is performed by lifting the sign open from the front.
 Most smaller VMS are of the front access form factor, and are typically installed today on major arterials.
 The rear access form factor is similar to the front access form factor, except that maintenance is performed from the rear of the sign, and are commonly used for medium-sized dynamic message signs installed along the roadside of freeways (instead of overhead).
 The walk-in form factor is a more recent introduction, where maintenance on the sign is performed from the inside of the sign.
 A key advantage of the walk-in form factor is that lane closures are generally not required to perform maintenance on the sign.
 Most of the largest VMS units installed today are walk-in units, and are typically installed overhead on freeways.

-The NJ Turnpike Authority counts five unique types of variable message signs under its jurisdiction, at least one of which has been replaced by newer signs.
+The New Jersey Turnpike Authority counts five unique types of variable message signs under its jurisdiction, at least one of which has been replaced by newer signs.
 They are: